Conflict turns a child’s world upside down. It brings chaos, disorder and violence – causing children to witness things that no one should ever see.

 "We were running, then I tripped and fell down the stairs and fainted.
 I became unconscious.
 After I fell down, the girls walked over me.
 There was shrapnel everywhere.
 I wasn’t aware of anything around me."

 "Shrapnel hit my legs and my entire back is all bruises because the girls walked and stepped over me.
 My face was also hurt."

 Amina was rushed to hospital where she was able to make a physical recovery.
 Throughout this time her thoughts were with her sister who was in another part of the school when the blast happened.

 Luckily, both sisters survived the attack.
 Sadly many of their classmates died, including Amina's best friend.

 Thanks to your kind support Save the Children was able to help Amina and her little sister to start to rebuild their lives.
-We paid for Amina's hospital bills and crucially, we are providing Amina and her sister psychological support to help them cope with the fear this incident has instilled in them.
+We paid for Amina's hospital bills and crucially, we are providing Amina and her sister with support to help them cope with the fear this incident has instilled in them’

 Amina is afraid to go back to school, and when their father describes his youngest daughter, he says that she "is always scared, it is like she lost her mind.
 She cannot speak well, if she hears a motorcycle or sees any stranger walking, even if it is a doctor, she gets scared and paranoid that they want to hurt her.”